nicm42/100-days-of-code-v2/log.md

 **Day 34: 12th July 2020**
 Did some work on the CSS on the dinosaur game, sorting out the layout.
 It looks so much better with a decent font and with everything laid out, rather than next to each other.

+**Day 35: 13th July 2020**
+Played about with some images, so the game now involves a dragon jumping over curling rocks.
+Since they could be said to have been thrown at him, it means we no longer need the background.
+So all that time I spent getting it moving at the same speed as the cacti was useless...
+But I can use the background toggle as a sound toggle, so all that work is not completely lost.